Introduction

 1.1.1 Project Deliverables

-• Genomics pipeline: The genomics analysis pipeline is well documented and contains the correct tools based on the research question and data set.
+• Genomics pipeline: The genomics analysis pipeline is well documented in one or more lab journals and contains the correct tools based on the research question and data set.

 • Presentation: The research results will be presented in an attractive method and proper level given the target audience.